AnkitAhlwat/GitHub-User-Documentation/docs/glossary.md

 # Glossary

 This glossary contains terms that are commonly used when referring to git or Github.

-This is by no means an exhaustive list of terminology however, it covers the basics.
+While this is by no means an exhaustive list of terminology however, it covers the basics.

 - **Branch**: A parallel version of a repository that allows developers to work on different features or bug fixes simultaneously without affecting the main codebase.
 - **Clone**: To create a local copy of a remote repository on your computer.